Support Centre

 Clear, high resolution images are printed at 300 DPI.
 The Venngage canvas is set to the equivalent of 96 DPI, which is the standard resolution for screens.
 Lower resolution images appear just as clear and detailed to the human eye on a screen but take less time and use less bandwidth to load on your device.

-If you are a Premium, Business or Enterprise user, download a PNG HD version of the design file you want to print to get that 300 DPI resolution.
-Downloading a regular PNG file or PDF may result in a slightly pixelated (blurry) image when printing it on paper.
+If you are a Business or Enterprise user, download a PDF version of the design file you want to print to get that 300 DPI resolution.

 What is "RGB" or "CMYK" and which should I choose for my print?